Alireza-Dezfoolian/brian.github.com/_posts/2011-11-06-there-is-only-one-playbook.md

 If you're even slightly interested in politics or want to follow the campaign, [subscribe][pb] and give it a try for a week or two (and don't worry about skipping or skimming parts that aren't of interest).
 You'll learn a lot about politics.
 You'll be introduced to ideas and people you wouldn't come across otherwise.
 You'll marvel at the writing, reporting, and spirit of it all.
 Eventually you'll be drinking your morning coffee from your Playbook mug (seriously, how are there not Playbook mugs?), wondering how you started your day without it.

-And it may sound silly, but you'll feel a little bit better about our country and the people who lead it.
+And you might find yourself feeling a little bit better about our country and the people who lead it.

 [pb]: http://www.politico.com/playbook/
 [mike]: http://twitter.com/mikeallen